 The Record functions in a far more businesslike manner than do other clubs.
 Due to the requisites of common collegiate-level journalistic practice, as well as to the necessities of accountability and efficacy, only two elected positions – editor in chief and managing editor – exist in the entirety of The Record’s organizational structure.
 As such, all other positions are directly responsible to their immediate superiors.
 All positions are open to any CSB/SJU student.

 Representation of CSB/SJU: The Record is the first and last haven of meritocracy at CSB/SJU.
 That long-standing tradition of this paper must not be compromised for any reason.
 Nonetheless, as the official paper of both CSB and SJU, The Record recognizes the prudence and even the necessity of allowing for both CSB and SJU to be represented as equally as possible within both the Executive and Editorial Boards.
-As such, all staff members, particularily the Editor in Chief and Managing Editor, are strongly advised to ensure that both CSB and SJU are represented in both boards.
-Nonetheless, this document will not mandate equal representation of CSB and SJU on the boards, as that would severly hinder and de-legitimize the standards of excellence and meritocracy, which for so long have been The Record’s unfaltering hallmarks.
+As such, all staff members, particularly the Editor in Chief and Managing Editor, are strongly advised to ensure that both CSB and SJU are represented in both boards.
+Nonetheless, this document will not mandate equal representation of CSB and SJU on the boards, as that would severely hinder and de-legitimize the standards of excellence and meritocracy, which for so long have been The Record’s unfaltering hallmarks.

 Section 2: Voting Member Criteria